 Stee Structure Detail-Basic principles of bracing settings

-- The column bracing should be located on the same span as the roof bracing.
-When it cannot be installed due to the door opening on the wall, the column bracing can be set on the adjacent span;
+- Column bracing should be installed on the same span as the roof bracing.
+In cases where the door opening on the wall prevents this, the column bracing can be placed on the neighboring span.

 In the following cases, the column bracing needs to be layered.